dev-cycles/contextive/docs/adr/0006-language-server-distribution-strategy.md

 * Status: accepted
 * Deciders: Chris Simon
 * Date: 2022-01-05
+* History:
+  * Updated: 2024-11-29
+    * Added definition of support for IDEs (such as IntelliJ) that do not support multi-platform extension distribution

 ## Decision Summary

 Build using .NET single-file and self-contained option with separate builds per target platform.

-Leverage multi-platform VSCode builds to provide an extension per platform.
+For IDEs (such as VsCode) that support multi-platform extension distribution, use per-platform builds to provide an extension per platform with the language server bundled.

+For IDEs (such as IntelliJ) that do not support multi-platform extension distribution, download the language server on install.

 ## Context and Problem Statement